canonical/ubuntu.com/templates/kubernetes/docs/audit-logging.md

 ## Audit policy configuration

 Audit policy defines rules about what events should be recorded and what data they should include.
-For **CDK** this is configurable on the kubernetes-master charm using the `audit-policy` setting.
+For **Charmed Kubernetes** this is configurable on the kubernetes-master charm using the `audit-policy` setting.

 To view the current policy: